solid/webid-oidc-spec/application-workflow-detailed.md

 **Alice** - Alice will be providing consent for decentphotos to use her pod.
 Let's assume that Alice is using a standard web browser.

-**Bob's Pod (RS)** - We will be trying to access photos Bob's Pod, known in the OIDC world as a Resource Server (RS).
+**Bob's Pod (RS)** - We will be trying to access photos stored in Bob's Pod, known in the OIDC world as a Resource Server (RS).
 Bob is a friend of Alice.
-For this use case, let's assume that Bob has previously indicated via access control that Alice may access his photo using any app.
+For this use case, let's assume that Bob has previously indicated via access control that Alice may access his photo using any webapp.
 You can read more about access control [here](https://github.com/solid/web-access-control-spec#referring-to-origins-ie-web-apps).
 For this example, bob's pod is at `bob.solid.example`.

-**Alice's OP** - Alice's OpenID Provider (OP), also known as an IDP (Identity Provider), is the service responsible for authorizing our thrid-party app by providing it with the tokens necessary to gain access to any pod.
+**Alice's OP** - Alice's OpenID Provider (OP), also known as an IDP (Identity Provider), is the service responsible for authorizing our third-party webapp by providing it with the tokens necessary to gain access to any pod.
 In this demo, alice's OP is at `secureauth.example`.

 **Alice's Pod (RS)** - Alice's Pod is hosted at `alice.coolpod.example`, giving Alice the webId of `https://alice.coolpod.example/profile/card#me`.

-**Decent Photos (RP)** - decentphotos is a third party photo viewing application hosted at `https://www.decentphotos.example`.
-This app allows you to view your photos as well as your friend's photos.
+**Decent Photos (RP)** - decentphotos is a third party photo viewing web application hosted at `https://www.decentphotos.example`.
+This webapp allows you to view your photos as well as your friend's photos.
 It will also perform cron jobs on the photos to detect faces.
 In the OIDC world this is known as the Relying Party (RP).

 ## Application Flow